 Intracorporeal pneumatic shock therapy (IPST):

 This new therapy is similar to ESWT and applies shock waves to heel spurs.
 It requires local anesthesia and is less painful than ESWT.
 One study showed a 92% success rate in pain reduction reported by patients.
-It’s also reported to be less expensive than ESWT.
+It’s also less expensive than ESWT.

 Numerous Surgical Options:

-While surgery should be considered a last option on the spectrum of advanced treatments for plantar fasciitis because of its cost and potential complications, it may be a good choice if other treatment methods fail.
-Many types of surgery for plantar fasciitis have high success rates but require significant time off your feet, high costs, and significant pain.
+While surgery should be considered as a last resort for advanced disease because of its cost and potential complications, it may be a good choice if other treatment methods fail.
+Many types of surgery for plantar fasciitis have high success rates but require significant time off your feet, high costs, and pain.

 Finding a Plantar Fasciitis Doctor